 Larissa has particular expertise in the areas of low-wage work and unpredictable scheduling, knowledge work and STEM occupations, workplace equity, and community organizing.
 Her work has been published in Industrial and Labor Relations Review; Women, Politics & Policy; Gender, Work & Organization; Labor Studies Journal; Environmental Justice; and Sociological Perspectives.

 Larissa is a mixed-methods researcher with primary expertise in qualitative research, including in-depth interviews and participant observation, in which she uses Dedoose to analyze qualitative data.
-She also has conducted research using content analysis, digital ethnography, and quantitative methodologies, using Atlas.TI, STATA, and Excel to analyze data.
+She has also conducted research using content analysis, digital ethnography, surveys, and quantitative methodologies, using Atlas.TI, STATA, Qualtrics, and Excel to analyze data.
 She has experience with research design, recruitment, acquiring, creating, and cleaning large datasets from publicly available data, publishing independent and co-authored peer-reviewed research, public policy reports, and research briefs, and presenting findings at academic conferences and stakeholder meetings.

 Read her work (click images to view online or click download buttons below):